syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Displaying template for a column

-The template for a group summary column can be set by using `GridSummaryColumn.Template` to customize it based on requirement.
+The template for a group summary column can be customized by using the `GridSummaryColumn.Template`  property.
+This allows you to define a custom template according to your requirements.

-Refer the below code example in which a label is loaded in the template of group summary column.
+Please refer to the code example below, which demonstrates how to load a label in the template of a group summary column:

 {% tabs %}
 {% highlight xaml%}